 Traveling to Osaka

-If you are traveling from central Kyoto, you might consider taking the private Hankyu Line from Kyoto-Kawaramachi or Karasuma Stations.
-This will get you to Osaka-Umeda Station in around 40 minutes and cost you only 400 yen.
+If you are traveling from central Kyoto, you might consider taking the private Hankyu Line from Kyoto-kawaramachi or Karasuma Stations.
+This will get you to Osaka-umeda Station, beside JR Osaka Station, in about 40-42 minutes for 410 yen.
 The Hankyu Railway is not covered by the Japan Rail Pass.

 Traveling to Kobe

-If you are traveling from central Kyoto, you might consider taking the private Hankyu Line from Kyoto-Kawaramachi or Karasuma Stations.
-This will get you to Sannomiya Station in roughly 70 minutes or more.
-You will also have to transfer at Juso Station.
-The service is slower than taking the JR Kyoto Line but much cheaper at 620 yen.
-It may also be more convenient as you don’t have to go via Kyoto Station.
+If you are traveling from central Kyoto, you might consider taking the private Hankyu Line from Kyoto-kawaramachi or Karasuma Stations.
+This will get you to Kobe-sannomiya Station in about 65-70 minutes, with a transfer at Juso Station.
+The service is slower than taking the JR Kyoto Line, but cheaper at 640 yen.
+It may also be more convenient if you are starting from central Kyoto rather than Kyoto Station.
 Remember that the Hankyu Railway is not covered by the Japan Rail Pass.

 The alternative route to Kobe is to travel on JR trains via Kyoto Station.
-The Special Rapid train on the JR Kyoto Line will get you to Sannomiya Station in Kobe in 51 minutes for a fare of 1080 yen.
+The Special Rapid train on the JR Kyoto Line will get you to Sannomiya Station in Kobe in 51 minutes for a fare of 1,110 yen.
 If you have a Japan Rail Pass, you can take a high speed shinkansen to Shin-Kobe Station.
-This is much faster as it takes only 32 minutes, however Shin-Kobe Station is not as conveniently located as Sannomiya Station.
+This is much faster, but Shin-Kobe Station is not as conveniently located as Sannomiya Station.

 Discount Tickets